dipakml/Machine-Predictive-Maintenance/README.md

 ### Motivation
 The motivation was to use machine learning experiments to try to predict the future failures & help taking preventive measures.
-Idea is to implemet the end to end machine learning project while using free deployment platform like [Heroku].
+Idea is to implement the end to end machine learning project while using free deployment platform like Heroku.